 Came across an area where dozens of baboons and dozens of impala where hanging out together.
 Turns out right now the two animals are friendly and can cohabit the same space.
 When the impalas start dropping babies the friendship ends.
 The baboons like to eat baby impalas, they like the milk-fed meat the babies provide so the friendship ends.

 Ended the ride with a group of 5 lions that were just lazing around on the ground, not bothering anybody.
-Turns out, the adult males (about 10 years old) wasn't concerned bout the three 3 yr old males in the group.
+Turns out, the adult males (about 10 years old) wasn't concerned about the three 3 yr old males in the group.
 Once the youngsters got a little older and started thinking about mating then the older male will drive them out of the pride and let them fend for themselves.
 The older male doesn't like competition.

 Then we came across dozens of guinea fowls that were walking along, also out later than they should be.
 Predators must have been busy that evening.
 Interestingly enough, even though they can fly, these bush chickens prefer to walk, which was what they were doing.